 In North Carolina, charges of domestic violence can land you in criminal court and civil court.
 You can be denied access to your home.
 You can be ordered to stay away from your spouse and your children.

 In criminal court, the range of penalties can vary widely.
 Some crimes are considered misdemeanors, while others are felonies that carry stiffer penalties, like fines and prison time.
-Most domestic violence cases can lead State and Federal restrictions on your ability to possess a firearm.
+Most domestic violence cases can lead to State and Federal restrictions on your ability to possess a firearm.

 Domestic violence allegations are serious.
 You may be held in jail for up to 48 hours without the ability to post bond.
 In most cases, you will need an attorney to help you navigate your situation.